 - Take photos of the costume to make sure it’s the right size

 - Ensuring the costume is exactly what you ordered

 - Weighing the costume and letting you know how much the shipping will cost.
 Before the pandemic, Superbuy would let you know how much the shipping is.
-However, with the COVID-19 pandemic, they won’t know until they receive the product.
+However, things have been slower and delayed with the pandemic, even in 2022 and beyond.
+They won’t know until they receive the product.
 But don’t worry, you can choose a refund/exchange before this happens so you don’t receive sticker shock.